orbitalquark/scintillua/docs/api.md

     lex:add_fold_point(lexer.OPERATOR, '{', '}')
     lex:add_fold_point(lexer.COMMENT, '/*', '*/')

-The first assignment states that any '{' or '}' that the lexer recognized as an `lexer.OPERATOR` token is a fold point.
-Likewise, the second assignment states that any "/\*" or "\*/" that the lexer recognizes as part of a `lexer.COMMENT` token is a fold point.
-The lexer does not consider any occurrences of these characters outside their defined tokens (such as in a string) as fold points.
+The first assignment states that any '{' or '}' that the lexer tagged as an `lexer.OPERATOR` is a fold point.
+Likewise, the second assignment states that any "/\*" or "\*/" that the lexer tagged as part of a `lexer.COMMENT` is a fold point.
+The lexer does not consider any occurrences of these characters outside their tagged elements (such as in a string) as fold points.
 How do you specify fold keywords?
 Here is an example for Lua:

     lex:add_fold_point(lexer.KEYWORD, 'if', 'end')
     lex:add_fold_point(lexer.KEYWORD, 'do', 'end')